 The Wonder of You

 On August 16, the Fedex Forum hosted a sold out concert of Elvis: The Wonder of You, accompanied by a 40 piece orchestra.
-I did not have high hopes for this show.
-I've seen Elvis on TV performing many times and thought it'd be the same.
-However, the production was equal to The King of Rock & Rock, phenomenal.
+The production was equal to The King of Rock & Rock, phenomenal.
 The Commercial Appeal's headline stated it best: Larger-than-life Elvis concert captures the essence of the King for 40th anniversary.